rubenvoss/devops-rails/README.md

 ssh root@123.456.78.0
 ```
 Add your server to your known hosts.
 After that, your server will ask you for your password.
+Copy it from your Hosting Provider.
 Now you should be logged in, and the last line should be something like this:
 ```
 root@v2202209103428200491:~#